FriskTheFallenHuman/UT-LiteratureClub-Code/README.md

 For new game scripts Ex: `gml_Script_scr_bepis` for normal scripts or `gml_GlobalScript_bepis` for GlobalScripts or `gml_RoomCC_room_bepis` for Room creation scripts do:

-* In the folder `installation` create a txt file with the name of the obj `scr_bepis` and Inside of the the txt file write:
+* In the folder `installation` create a txt file with the name of `scr_bepis` and Inside of the the txt file write:

-  * How to use it

-  * Is Global Script?
+  * Usage

+  * Script type

+  * Instance that the code is attached on if the code is room creation code and it's applicable